sx-bet/sx-bet-api-docs/source/includes/_websocket.md

 <div>You must have a valid API key to subscribe to realtime channels via the API.
 See <b>API Key</b> for more info.</div>
 </aside>

-You can connect to the websocket API and listen for realtime changes in several things such as order books, markets, scores, and line updates.
+You can connect to the websocket API and listen for realtime changes on several resources such as the order book, markets, scores, and line updates.

 ## Initialization